ericwindmill/javascript-by-example/content/lessons/prototypes.md

 title: "Prototypes and Inheritance"
 ---

 Rather than classes, JavaScript has prototypes.
-It uses a system called `protypal inheritance`.
+It uses a system called `prototypal inheritance`.
 Remember, everything in JavaScript is an `object`, *not* a class.

 Inheritance is achieved by pointing an object's `__proto__` property to another object.
 The best way to do that is with the `Object.create()`